Making Photo Selection Easier

 Intro

-FreePrints Photo Tiles is a mobile app for home décor
+FreePrints Photo Tiles is a mobile app for home decor and memory keeping.

 Photo Tiles is one of the sister apps of FreePrints, which ranked #2 in the photo printing category on the App Store, and is designed for photo tiles.